richardvlas/Operationalizing-Machine-Learning/README.md

 # Operationalizing-Machine-Learning

-In this project we use Microsoft Azure Cloud Computing Services to configure a cloud-based machine learning production model, deploy it, and consume it.
-We will also create, publish, and consume a pipeline.
+In this project we make a use of Microsoft Azure Cloud to configure a cloud-based machine learning production model, deploy it, and consume it.
+We first train a set of machine learning models leveraging AutoML to automaticaly train and tune a model using given target metric.
 The dataset used to train the ML model consists of Bank Marketing data and can be found [here](https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv).

+Once the AutoML experiment is completed, we then select the best model in terms of accuracy out of all models trained and deploy it using Azure Container Instance (ACI).
+The model can now be consumed via a REST API and authentication key generated.

+To automate the process as much as possible, we leverage the use of Python SDK to create, publish, and consume a pipeline that will orchestrate all steps.
+This is an important step to achieve CI/CD automation.

 ## Architectural Diagram
 The figure below shows steps that will be implemented in this project: